-There’s a strong possibility that your dog is understimulated and has too much energy.
-That may lead to tail biting because our dogs simply don’t know what to do with themselves.
+There’s a strong possibility that your dog is under-stimulated and has too much energy.
+That may lead to tail biting because our dogs don’t know what to do with themselves.
 The most natural solution is to pay more attention to our dogs and their energy levels.

-If you see that your dog is getting restless” href=”https://www.happyfitdog.com/my-dog-is-restless-and-pacing-at-night/”>restless, take it out for a walk or a run.
-By releasing the pent-up energy, there’s a good chance that your dog will be too tired or simply content, and it won’t engage in negative behavior.
-Regular walks and playtime are essential for the well being of your dog, and they will impact much more than just tail biting.
+If you see that your dog is getting restless, take it out for a walk or a run.
+By releasing the pent-up energy, there’s a good chance that your dog will be too tired or simply content and won’t engage in negative behavior.
+Regular walks and playtime are essential for the well-being of your dog, and they will impact much more than just tail biting.

 Solution #2 — Chew Toys

-So you take your dog for regular walks, play with it every day, engage it, and yet, it still bites its tail?
+So you take your dog for regular walks, play with it every day, engage it, yet still bit its tail?
 Now what?
 Well, consider investing in some chew toys.
 Your dog might have a chewing obsession.
-If that’s the case, you have to do your best to redirect this compulsive behavior to something that won’t hurt it as tail biting will.
+If that’s the case, you must do your best to redirect this compulsive behavior to something that won’t hurt it as tail biting will.

-If your dog has plenty of chew toys but is still ignoring them in favor of its own derriere, try enticing it a bit.
+If your dog has plenty of chew toys but still ignores them in favor of its derriere, try enticing it.
 A chew toy or a puzzle toy with some treats hidden inside will do wonders to redirect the dog’s attention from the tail to more appropriate items.
-Hide some peanut butter in a puzzle toy or smear some on a chew toy to occupy your dog.
+Hide peanut butter in a puzzle toy or smear some on a chew toy to occupy your dog.

 Solution #3 — Correcting the Behavior With Positive Reinforcement

 Chew toys are a great solution, but if your dog has obsessive-compulsive biting tendencies, the chew toys won’t work on their own.
-Just like with everything else, teaching our dogs not to bite their own tails takes time and effort.
+Like everything else, they are teaching our dogs not to bite their tails takes time and effort.

 Pay close attention to your dog.
 Each time it starts to chew on its behind — stop it.
 Tell the dog to do something else — sit or lie down — and reward the correct behavior.
-By stopping the negative behavior and rewarding the positive one, you’re teaching your dog to avoid a particular activity.
+Eliminating the negative behavior and rewarding the positive one teaches your dog to avoid a particular activity.
 In this case, that’s tail biting.